petrepa/ESPHome-Solder_Station/README.md

 # ESPHome Solder Station
-### This is a porly documented project, I am sorry for that, but I think the idea and the practicallity of such a setup is to good to not be shared
+### This is a poorly documented project, I am sorry for that, but I think the idea and the practicallity of such a setup is to good to not be shared

 This projects gives you four schuko sockets you can controll though [Home Assistant](https://home-assistant.io) with [ESPHome](https://esphome.io/).